I need a freelancer I am a freelancer Pricing

 • Where our use of the data is unlawful but you do not want us to erase it.

-• Where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims.
+• Where you need us to hold the data even if we no longer require it as you need it to establish, exercise, or defend legal claims.

 • You have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

-• Request the transfer of your personal data to you or to a third party.
+• Request the transfer of your personal data: You can request this to yourself or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

-• Withdraw consent at any time where we are relying on consent to process your personal data.
+• Withdraw consent at any time: You can do this where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 If you wish to exercise any of the rights set out above, please contact us.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
+However, we may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

-Time limit to respond
+Time Limit to Respond

 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.